elliotjonesdev/gener8gym/README.md

 ### Existing Features

 * #### Navigation Bar
-  * Navigation is featured on all three pages
+  * Navigation is featured on all three pages with logo link to home page, pages include Home, About and Contact with identical layout to each page navigation.

 ![image](https://user-images.githubusercontent.com/119816371/219177829-0dcbc5bd-fb19-428f-a338-64f98a16202b.png)